 Employees who play a part in planning their schedules are six times more content with their job.
 This leads to higher productivity and lower turnover rates – all excellent things for your business.
 One significant benefit of software-based scheduling platforms is that employees have some control over their schedule.
 These limitations will be set up by management, and each business will have different levels of employee control.

 Generally, week three is a good time to start training your employees.
-A good scheduling software platform should not require more than one or two focused training sessions for your employees.
+A good part time employee scheduling software platform should not require more than one or two focused training sessions for your employees.
 After the orientation, give them time to explore the application or platform before it goes live.
 This prevents any permanent problems due to new user error.
 As a side note, be sure that employees know who to approach for help if it is needed.

 Communication is the number one way to prevent confusion during this new endeavor and to make implementation as smooth as possible.
 There are several ways you can conduct employee training, based on your employees’ skill levels and number of workers: